SOLUTIONS

 One option is to create videos that rotate through several of your best dishes.
 This is a form of in-venue marketing that could increase your sales numbers.

-Think of your menu like a piece of art.
+Think of your restaurant menu display screen like a piece of art.
 You want to situate the imagery and text that you include in your menu in such a way as to encourage the viewer to look over the whole thing.
 You want to not only grab their attention, but hold it.

 Creating a balanced digital menu will ensure that your customers look long enough to take in everything that you have to offer, instead of focusing on only a portion of your menu.

-One key technique for creating a balanced menu is to spread visual interest out evenly throughout your menu.
+One key technique for creating a balanced TV menu board is to spread visual interest out evenly throughout your menu.
 You should focus on including an equal or close-to-equal amount of images and text on both sides of your menu so that you draw a customer’s attention to each side of it evenly.

-Ensure whitespace in your digital menu boards
+Ensure whitespace on your TV menu board

 Most restaurants have a ton of information that they want to convey through their menus.
 But you should resist the urge to pack your menu full of images and text from side to side.